mvs-develop/dev.bitshares.works/docs/bts_guide/accounts/bts_fees.rst

 ======

-In the BitShares Blockchain Network, every operation is assigned an individual fee.
+In the DNA Blockchain Network, every operation is assigned an individual fee.
 Each operation has different transaction fee.
 You can check each operation fee schedule if you are interested.

 .. contents:: Table of Contents